zypher-game/docs/content/zk/secret/shuffle.md

 ## Contents
 Players take turns to encrypt and shuffle cards, resulting in a deck which is “sealed” & randomly ordered; it offers a superior solution that traditional RNGs, i.e.VRF cannot.

+### mental poker
+The mental poker protocol is not a single protocol, but rather a collection of sub-protocols, each responsible for a specific action.

+- Key Generation:
+  – Generate a public-private key pair for each player.
+  – Aggregate all players’ public keys to generate a single public key.

+- Masking:
+  - A masking function is an ElGamal encryption function under an ag- gregated public key.

+- Shuffle and re-masking:
+  – Perform shuffling operations to randomize the cards.
+  – Re-mask the shuffled cards.

+- Unmask:
+  – Decode the cards to obtain the real card information.

 ## zk-shuffle as a service